worakritsoo/svelte-ionic/README.md

 ## Capacitor Clipboard on iOS does not copy
 Copy of sourcecode on iOS does not seem to work.

-## Pane a bit buggy
+## Pane integration is WIP
-Pane seems to work initially, but then crashes and shows lots of weird UI. https://github.com/roman-rr/cupertino-pane/issues/6
+Pane seems to work initially, but needs further work on getting really smooth integration. https://github.com/roman-rr/cupertino-pane/issues/6

 # Remarks while working on Ionic - Svelte integration